amitcodr/EchoBox/README.md

 EchoBox is an open-source passion project focused on improving developer–user communication without bloat.

 If you use it, star the repo and spread the word! ⭐

+---

+## 📄 License

+EchoBox is licensed under the [MIT License](LICENSE).
+You can freely use, modify, and distribute it in personal or commercial projects.